emacsfodder/emacs-icons-project/README.md

 Application icons are in the root folder, document type icons are in the `document-icons` folder.

-# Contributing / Intension of this project
+# Contributing / Intention of this project

 I really offer this project up as a framework, I'd hope that people could come up with alternative designs, and I can improve the ease of including this into a build, that way you could pick from a range of icons,